ShixiangWang/DoAbsolute/README.md

 [![GitHub
 tag](https://img.shields.io/github/tag/ShixiangWang/DoAbsolute.svg?label=Github)](https://github.com/ShixiangWang/DoAbsolute)

-The goal of DoAbsolute is to automate ABSOLUTE calling for multiple samples in parallel way.
+The goal of **DoAbsolute** is to automate ABSOLUTE calling for multiple samples in parallel way.

-[ABSOLUTE](https://www.nature.com/articles/nbt.2203) is a famous software developed by Broad Institute, however the `RunAbsolute` function is designed for computing one sample each time and set no default values. **DoAbsolute** help user set default parameters according to [ABSOLUTE documentation](http://software.broadinstitute.org/cancer/software/genepattern/modules/docs/ABSOLUTE), provide an uniform interface to input data easily and run RunAbsolute parallelly.
+[ABSOLUTE](https://www.nature.com/articles/nbt.2203) is a famous software developed by Broad Institute, however, the `RunAbsolute` function is designed for computing one sample each time and set no default values. **DoAbsolute** helps user set default parameters according to [ABSOLUTE documentation](http://software.broadinstitute.org/cancer/software/genepattern/modules/docs/ABSOLUTE), provides a uniform interface to input data easily and runs **RunAbsolute** parallelly.

 More detail about how to analyze ABSOLUTE results please see [this link](http://software.broadinstitute.org/cancer/software/genepattern/analyzing-absolute-data).